AI Agency Follow-Up Sequences That Convert Cold Leads to Hot Clients

 Sequence 4: Past Lead Reactivation (Prospect Who Said No 3–6 Months Ago)

 Many of your best future clients are in your "lost deals" folder.
 Business situations change, budgets refresh, internal priorities shift.
 A prospect who said no in September may be ready in March.
+The mistake most agency owners make is treating a past "no" as permanent.

 Touch 1 — Re-engagement message: